ajantriks/writings/sumandro_expanded_and_integrated_ogd_agenda_for_India.md

 Towards an Expanded and Integrated Open Government Data Agenda for India
 ========================================================================

-*Note: Paper submitted and presented at the 7th International Conference on Theory and Practice of Electronic Governance (ICEGOV), October 22–25, 2013, Seoul, Republic of Korea.*
+*Note: This is the pre-publication version of the paper presented at the 7th International Conference on Theory and Practice of Electronic Governance (ICEGOV), October 22–25, 2013, Seoul, Republic of Korea.
+It has been published as part of the conference proceedings by ACM Digital Library.
+DOI: [10.1145/2591888.2591923] (http://dx.doi.org/10.1145/2591888.2591923).*

 Abstract
 --------